top of page

 IMG_0953_edited.jpg

-Educator, Tuesday & Thursday morning 3-5 year old program
+Educator for Tuesday & Thursday 3-5 year old morning program

-Carolyn (she/her) is excited to return for her second year with VNS.
+Carolyn (she/her) is excited to return for her third year with VNS.
 She began

 my career with children starting with Summer Camps and Nannying over 30